-An alleged violation of this policy shall be reported first to the Principal or designee, Director of College and Career Readiness, or Curriculum Supervisor of Accreditation, and then followed by an investigation.
+An alleged violation of this policy shall be reported first to the Principal or designee, Vice/Assistant Principal or Director of College and Career Readiness and then is to be followed by an investigation.
 If the student is found to be in violation, the Principal or designee may provide an alternative assignment or assessment.
-Such alternative assignment or assessment may be provided only after the Principal or designee has made an investigation thereof and has determined that such student has violated this policy.
+Such an alternative assignment or assessment may be provided only after the Principal or designee has made an investigation thereof and has determined that such student has violated this policy.
 No decision shall be made by the Principal or designee without an informal hearing between the Principal or designee and the student.
 At the informal hearing, the student shall be entitled to: